 Save the date: New Student Orientation & Graduate Development Conference

-This conference, sponsored by The Graduate School in collaboration with the faculty from all five of the colleges and schools at Montclair State University, provides students with workshop sessions that cover topics specifically for academic and professional development.
+This conference, sponsored by The Graduate School in collaboration with the faculty from all five of the colleges and schools at Montclair State University, provides students with 50-minute workshop sessions that cover topics specifically for academic and professional development.
 The conference was developed in response to numerous suggestions from graduate faculty and graduate students alike and from feedback from last year's development conference.
-Please register for one session per time slot.
-If you have further questions, contact The Graduate School at 973-655-5147.
+You may register for 1, 2 or 3 sessions below.
+This event is free!

 Breakout Sessions (Click on each session for a full description of what will be addressed.)

 Orientation is ONLY for newly-admitted Spring 2016 students.
 You are still considered a new student even if you attended MSU as an undergraduate or enrolled in a different graduate program.